g-hannah/Algorithms_and_Other/security_challenges/Intel_X64_(Elf)_Sandboxed_Shellcoding_Challenge.md

 **Challenge Overview**

 In this challenge, the user is prompted by the program to enter shellcode that the program will then execute.
-Two major obstacles must be overcome in order to do this.
-The first obstacle is the limited subset of syscalls that are permitted (and hence, this challenge is a sandbox challenge).
-The second is the size limitation on the size of the shellcode that can be input.
+There are several aspects of the challenge that slightly increase the complexity.
+First of all, the system calls that we can use in our shellcode are limited to a restricted subset, and therefore our shellcode is executing within a sandbox.
+Secondly, the size of the shellcode that the program will accept is limited to 50 bytes.
+A third aspect of the challenge increases the effectiveness of the second limitation, which is that the file with the flag has a new randoms sequence of characters appended to it everytime we run the program.

-We need to gain access to the flag in the password file; however, everytime the vulnerable program is run, a random sequence of characters is appended to the flag filename, `flag_<random charseq>`, which uses a strong cryptographically secure source of randomness, namely /dev/urandom.
-This file is in the directory 'flag', the contents of which we cannot see with our permissions.
-This necessitates creating shellcode that is not as simple as simply opening a known filename and printing the contents to standard output.
-We must open the directory and then read the filename from its directory entry.
-Thankfully, this is at least simplified by the fact this is the only file within the directory.
+Thus, our shellcode cannot be as simple as opening a known filename and printing its contents to standard output; we must open the directory and get the filename from the directory entry first.
+This therefore means our shellcode will not fit within a 50 byte limit.

-All of this means the shellcode necessary to complete the challenge is a lot longer than the limit, which is 50 bytes.
+Below is the shell script that is run everytime the sandbox program is run.
+As can be seen, a random sequence of bytes is taken from `/dev/urandom` and trimmed to output only characters in a given subset, with 32 such characters being appended to the flag

-We can read the contents of the shell script that is automatically run when we start the vulnerable program:
+filename:

 ```
 #!/bin/sh